-A third-party certification program administered by Organic Plus Trust, Inc. To qualify for certification, producers must meet all standards for livestock health and living conditions required under National Organic Program regulations-such as providing access to fresh air, sunlight, and exercise and not administering growth hormones-and receive USDA Organic certification.
+A third-party certification program administered by Organic Plus Trust, Inc. To qualify for certification, producers must meet all standards for livestock health and living conditions required under National Organic Program regulations-such as providing access to fresh air, sunlight, and exercise and not administering growth hormones-and receive USDA organic certification.
 Standards also require providing a longer grazing period, and a diet that consists of forage only and prohibits grains and grain-derived feeds.
-However, like the National Organic Program regulations, standards do not require pain relief for horn removal or castration of calves, and they do not address treatment during transport or slaughter.
+However, like the National Organic Program regulations, standards do not require pain relief for tail docking and horn removal, and they do not address treatment during transport or slaughter.